Graham Cam

 7. Be creative

-Be creative and look for unique opportunities.
+Be creative and look for unique opportunities – when faced with thousands of images judges are looking for originality.
 Creativity is often considered to be an innate attribute, but equally, it can evolve through trial and error.
-Some of our best photographers have cultivated their ‘art’ by studying the master painters of the past.
+Some of our best photographers have cultivated their ‘art’ by studying the master painters of the past – have you?

 How did these master painters achieve such captivating artworks?
 Colour, space, arrangements, lighting, action, being their own critic and perseverance are just a few elements to consider.